 This is actually one of those things that you'll pick up naturally over time hearing lots of different guys and girls speaking Japanese.

 However, here's one free tip:

-Elongated ね (ne) sounds are almost always feminine.
+Elongated ね (ne) sounds at the beginning of a phrase are almost always feminine.
 Usually these will be written like ねえ (nee) or ね～ (ne~).
 Be especially careful of the ね～ version, because this ～ mark indicates that the tone of the speakers voice goes down and then up, holding out the え sound at the end of the word.
-Super feminine.
-Also…
+Very feminine.

 Saying ねえねえ before the sentence above would give it a more excited nuance: